 One of the great things about focusing on content marketing as a strategy is that compared to a lot of other strategic options, it’s relatively easy to track.
-You’re likely to have the tools at hand to assess whether your content marketing strategy is working or not, and if you don’t have them already there are tons of options to get you started.
+You’re likely to have the tools at hand to have some idea as to whether your content marketing strategy is working or not, and if you don’t have them already there are tons of options to get you started.

 But what should you track?
-It’s not so easy a question to answer.
+That part isn't quite as simple to answer.
 Choosing the wrong metrics could lead to faulty decision-making, bad strategy and tactics, and eventually lost revenue.
 Choosing the right ones means you have ultimate visibility into what to start, stop, and continue in your content marketing.

 So it’s pretty important to get it right.

-There’s really no silver bullet here—there’s no single number that is going to lead to content marketing success every time.
-Part of that is because different campaigns are going to have different goals.
-One piece of content you create might be designed to get the attention of someone who’s never heard of your business and introduce them to what you know and what you can do.
+There’s really no silver bullet here—there’s no one number that is going to lead to content marketing success every time.
+Different campaigns have different goals.
+One piece of content might be designed to get the attention of someone who’s never heard of your business and introduce them to what you know and what you can do.
 Another is intended to get email addresses or phone numbers to add to your various prospecting lists.
-Different goals mean different parameters for success, which means you’ll need different metrics.
+Different goals mean different parameters for success, which means you’ll need different KPIs.

 But also there’s just a lot of different kinds of content, and it’s hard to find one number that’s guaranteed to fit everything.
-A successful blog post is not going to look the same as a great email newsletter, and you’ll need different KPIs to determine what’s working and what isn’t for each.
+What makes a blog post successful is not going to look the same as what makes an email newsletter great, and you’ll need different KPIs to determine what’s working and what isn’t for each.

 Is your content attracting attention?

 One of the best ways to increase brand awareness is through content marketing.
-Inbound marketing isn’t quite the buzzword it was ten or so years ago, but that doesn’t mean it doesn’t work.
-Create content that answers questions people are asking in an interesting way that makes them want to read on (and, hopefully, also makes them think you’re really smart and know what you’re doing).
+Inbound marketing doesn’t get quite the buzz it did ten or so years ago, but that doesn’t mean it doesn’t work.
+Create content that answers questions that the people you want to sell to are asking.
 If you do it right, people will come.

 Finally, for those of you who, like us, run a regular email newsletter, tracking email opt-in rates is a great way to see whether your newsletter is getting people’s attention.
 The more subscribers the better, generally, and converting people at a higher rate will obviously increase your numbers faster.